fcosrno/gulp-seed/README.md

     {
         "tasksPath": "./gulp/tasks",
-        "dockerContainersPath": "./containers",
-        "dockerProject":"project_slug",
-        "dockerMachine":"default"
+        "docker":{
+                "project":"example",
+                "machine":"default",
+                "path_to_containers":"./containers"
         }
+    }

-`dockerContainersPath` is the location of your containers folder relative to the location of `gulpfile.js`
+`path_to_containers` is the location of your containers folder relative to the location of `gulpfile.js`

-`dockerProject` is your project's slug.
+`project` is your project's slug.
 This is usually the name of your project folder that will be served with `.dev`.
 This should be the same value you put into your `docker-compose-dev.yml` file.
 [Read the Docker Seed documentation for more](https://github.com/fcosrno/docker-seed).

-`dockerMachine` is the name of the active Docker Machine you're using to serve this project.
+`machine` is the name of the active Docker Machine you're using to serve this project.
 You can see it by running `docker-machine ls`.

 ## BrowserSync
 `gulp/tasks/browser-sync.js`